sinbad989/sinbad989.github.io/_posts/2018-04-17-the-art-of-knowing-anything.md

 At this stage, you should have covered a few chapters of the book you are trying to master.
 Now that you have added details into your knowledge for each chapter you can somehow now create an interconnection between each chapters.

 You should have now developed a detailed story of the interrelationship of each chapter.
 For instance, of how the flat-spacetime and special relativity was a prerequisite knowledge before you go the field of manifolds.
-Or perhaps, while manifold was introduced first to give you a background on the field of curvature.
+Or perhaps, how manifold was introduced first to give you a background on the field of curvature.

 ### Chapter 5: Read More - Consult Others

 If you've finished the whole book itself, you should now be able to create a single paragraph summary of the whole story of the book.
 From its prerequisite details down to the main concepts of each chapters.
-Now, your next target is to have another point of view of the field your mastering; that is, you need to get a new book from a different author to see how they see the field.
+Now, your next target is to have another point of view of the field your mastering; that is, you need to get a new book from a different author to get their perspective of the field.